09:30

 This breakout session explores the emerging paradigm of systemic impact investing, where portfolios are constructed to generate returns and to actively drive transformation across interconnected social and environmental systems.
 Participants will examine how to think beyond traditional investment approaches to build portfolios that create meaningful, large-scale change.
 Join this session to get a glimpse of this trend and leave with a clear model portfolio template as inspiration for your own next steps.

-Speakers: Eszter Vitorino Fuleky, Van Lanschot Kempen, and Xenia Loos, Collective Action
+Speakers: Eszter Vitorino Fuleky, Impact Lead Expert, Van Lanschot Kempen and Xenia Loos, Co-Founder and Partner, Collective Action

 12:00